nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```
 #### Pass/Fail Criteria
- * Verfiy Login access is displayed.
+ * Verify Login access is displayed.
  * cntrl+a and then cntrl+x to come out of the dpu console.

 ### 1.6 Check Platform Inventory